-Table 13.
+Table 18.
 Capture mode parameters

 Parameter Description /c:p Indicates capture mode.
 The :p portion is optional.
 If you do not include the optional portion, then :p will assume the default value: t,d .
-You can use :p to provide a list of parameters describing the AppliesTo that should be created when capturing the parameters to a policy. :p is a list containing any of the following: m - use the machine type of the system in the AppliesTo.1 entry for the policy. s - use the serial number of the system in the AppliesTo.1 entry for the policy t - use the type of the RAID controller in the AppliesTo.1 entry for the policy. c - use the controller number (scan order relative to all other RAID controllers in the system) in the AppliesTo.1 entry for the policy. d - use the number of drives connected to the RAID controller in the AppliesTo.1 entry for the policy. /f:policies Required for configure (unless /d is used) and capture.
-The path and file name of the policies file: In configure mode, this points to the policies for PRAID to use when configuring the RAID controllers.
-In capture mode, this points to the file where you would like the captured configurations to be written.
+You can use :p to provide a list of parameters describing the AppliesTo that should be created when capturing the parameters to a policy. :p is a list containing any of the following: • m - use the machine type of the system in the AppliesTo.1 entry for the policy. • s - use the serial number of the system in the AppliesTo.1 entry for the policy. policy t - use the type of the RAID controller in the AppliesTo.1 entry for the policy. • c - use the controller number (scan order relative to all other RAID controllers in the system) in the AppliesTo.1 entry for the policy. • d - use the number of drives connected to the RAID controller in the AppliesTo.1 entry for the policy. /f:policies Required for configure (unless /d is used) and capture.
+The path and file name of the policies file: In configure mode, this points to the policies for PRAID to use when configuring the RAID controllers. • In capture mode, this points to the file where you would like the captured configurations to be written.
 If the file does not exist, PRAID will create it.
-If the file does exist, PRAID will append to the end of it. /y Do not prompt before resetting controllers to factory-default settings.
+If the file does exist, PRAID will append to the end of it. /у Do not prompt before resetting controllers to factory-default settings.
 PRAID always resets all controllers to factory-default settings before configuring them.
 If you do not supply this parameter, PRAID will pause to warn you before resetting the RAID controllers to factory-default settings. /p:path The full path to where the RAID configuration utilities are located (IPSSEND, CFG1030, RAIDSEL, ACU, ACUSAS, ACUICHSV, and HYPERCFG).
 You do not need to specify this parameter if all of the RAID configuration utilities are already in the system search path, which is recommended. /t: path The full or relative path where PRAID might write temporary files.
 PRAID requires temp space in order to run.
 If you do not specify this parameter, PRAID will write its temporary files to the current directory, which is recommended. /e2 Returns an error code of 2 if there are no supported RAID controllers found in the system.
-By default, PRAID does not return an error if no controllers are found in the system. /e3 Returns an error code of 3 if at least one controller is found with no drives attached.
-By default, PRAID does not return an error if no drives are attached to a RAID controller.
-This parameter cannot be used with the /a parameter. /v:n The verbosity level, where n is 0 (quiet), 3 (default), or 5 (maximum). @parameters_file The path and file name of a file containing the command line parameters.
-Parameters should be separated by space characters.
-If you use this parameter, any other parameters that you specify on the command line will override the parameters that you supply in the params file.
-This parameter is useful when the command-line parameters are long and can exceed the 127-character command line limit in DOS.
+By default, PRAID does not return an error if no controllers are found in the system.